Country selection

 Institutional Ethics Committee for Health and Life Sciences Research (CIESS)/University of Sciences, Techniques and Technologies of Bamako (USTTB)

-As specified in the FMPOS-USTTB-ECProcs, the investigator must submit a request to the Institutional Ethics Committee for Health and Life Sciences Research (CIESS)/University of Sciences, Techniques and Technologies of Bamako (USTTB) (Comité Institutionnel d’Éthique de la Recherche en Santé et en Sciences de la Vie/Université des Sciences, des Techniques et des Technologies de Bamako) President at least 15 days before the date of the EC’s meeting to review the protocol.
+As specified in the FMPOS-USTTB-ECProcs, the investigator must submit a request to the Institutional Ethics Committee for Health and Life Sciences Research (Comité Institutionnel d’Éthique de la Recherche en Santé et en Sciences de la Vie (CIESS))/University of Sciences, Techniques and Technologies of Bamako (Université des Sciences, des Techniques et des Technologies de Bamako (USTTB)) President at least 15 days before the date of the EC’s meeting to review the protocol.
 The CIESS/USTTB will then acknowledge receipt of the application and will inform the investigator if the application is complete.
 The CIESS/USTTB will complete its review of the protocol within a minimum period of 15 days.
 Only those members who attended the meeting or communicated their opinion at the meeting are permitted to be involved in the decision-making process.
 The decision will be one (1) of the following: approved, conditional approval (modifications/response to stipulations), or rejected.

 National Ethics Committee for Health and Life Sciences (CNESS)

-No information is available on timeline of review for the National Ethics Committee for Health and Life Sciences (Comité National d’Éthique pour la Santé et les Sciences de la Vie (CNESS)).
+No information is available regarding timeline of review for the National Ethics Committee for Health and Life Sciences (Comité National d’Éthique pour la Santé et les Sciences de la Vie (CNESS)).

-No information is available on timeline of review for the National Institute of Public Health (Institut National de Santé Publique (INSP)) EC.
+No information is available regarding timeline of review for the National Institute of Public Health (Institut National de Santé Publique (INSP)) EC.

 Overview